 - Pretend You're a Local - Are you looking for a more low-key experience?
 Spend your time exploring neighborhoods outside the French Quarter.
 There's plenty of charm to be found throughout the city.
 So rent a Blue Bike or explore on foot ...
 Bywater, Mid-City, Uptown, and the Lower Garden District all have their charms!

-- Take a Tour - Want to get the most out of your trip?
-Consider taking a tour.
-The city has a truly interesting history, and a great tour will add so much context to your vacation.
 For starters, a Hop On, Hop Off Bus Tour is an easy way to see lots of sights.
 You may also want to take a walk through history on a Garden District and Lafayette Cemetery Tour, explore the dark side of New Orleans on a Ghost, Voodoo, and Vampire Tour, or eat your way through the city on a Famous Flavors of the French Quarter Walking Tour.

 Now that you know what to do in New Orleans, you may be wondering what the best time to visit is.

-The most popular time to visit is February through May.
+The most popular time to visit New Orleans is from February through May.
 Those months feature cooler weather and lots of festivals, like Jazz Fest and Mardi Gras.
 However, I think anytime from October through May is a good time to visit.
 Fall and spring are generally pleasant, and winter is short and mild.

 Not planning to attend Mardi Gras?
 Avoid the weekend before and the days leading up to Fat Tuesday.
-The city will be thronged with people, hotel prices high, and you'll have hard time getting around due to street / public transportation closures.
+The city will be thronged with people, hotel prices will be high, and you'll have hard time getting around due to street / public transportation closures.
 Same thing for Jazz Fest.

 There's a saying that New Orleans is the northermost Caribbean city, so that should tell you something about the weather.